sisoe24/Python-Easy-Print/README.md

 - Commands for print statements: `dir`, `type`, `repr`, `help` ,and basic `print`.
 - Commands for logging statements: `debug`, `info`, `warning`, `error`, and `critical`.
-- Generate a completely new custom command.
+- Create a custom statement.
 - Each Command can be activated by text selection or by hovering the cursor over the text.
 - Comment, uncomment and delete statements made by the extension.
 - A quick Command to set a Python 2 file with the declarations needed to use the extension.